 Note: This article is a supporting article to the two-part series, ‘Crunching the numbers: a $1 million retirement’ and ‘Crunching the numbers: a $2 million retirement’ (links for these articles are set out at the end of the article).

-If you live off the earnings only from your invested capital then your capital can indeed last ‘forever’.
-The dilemma facing all investors and retirees is balancing the desired lifestyle (and maintaining that lifestyle over 20 to 30 years) with protecting capital and potentially leaving some wealth behind for your children or other dependants.
+Before I receive dozens of emails, let me start with the following statement: If you live off the earnings only from your invested capital then your capital can indeed last ‘forever’.
+The dilemma facing all investors and retirees is balancing the desired lifestyle (and maintaining that lifestyle over 20 to 30 years) with protecting capital, and potentially leaving some wealth behind for your children or other dependants.

 Some of the most important questions you need to ask when planning for your retirement are: